fireblogcms/gatsby-starter-fireblog-basic/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->

-# Firestarter: a Gatsby's blog starter for Fireblog 🔥 with PWA support
+# A Gatsby's blog starter for Fireblog 🔥 with PWA support

 Combine Gatbsy (A modern static site generator ideal for JAMstack architectures) and Fireblog to create a new blog experience : a super fast and simple back-office with a super fast and modern front-end !

 Fireblog is a new headless CMS fully dedicated to blogging, you can try it here for free (one month trial) : https://app.fireblogcms.com/

-This starter has been forked from [here](https://github.com/gatsbyjs/gatsby-starter-blog) and here [here](https://github.com/tomoyukikashiro/gatsby-starter-blog-amp-to-pwa) , thanks guys for your awesome work !

 ## Features

-- Pagination
+- Fast and SEO friendly
 - PWA (Progessive Web App), offline mode.
-- Images optimization with gatsby-image when possible
+- Images optimization with fireblog API
 - Responsive
+- Pagination
-- Use your own logo and colors super easily with Sass & Bulma (https://bulma.io).
+- Easy to customize with Sass & Bulma (https://bulma.io).
 See section "Customize for your brand"
 - Google Analytics
-- Social metatags for twitter, facebook, linkedin etc
+- Social metatags for sharing your posts on twitter, facebook, linkedin etc
-- Preview 1900 external medias types (youtube, twitter, pinterest etc)
+- Automatic rich preview for + 1900 external media types (youtube, twitter, pinterest, typeform etc)
 - Responsive navigation menu.

 ## Getting started